weegary/PythonBasic/Chp2.md

 ## List

-List is created using square braker [ ], it is a collection variable storing multiple items, the length and the items of a list can be modified.
+List is created using square brackets [ ], it is a collection variable storing multiple items, the length and the items of a list can be modified.

 ```python
 name_list = ["Kevin","Gary","Daniel"]